kyma-project/serverless/README.md

         type: ociRegistry
     ```

     > **NOTE:** Because Pods inside the k3d cluster use the docker-internal port of the registry, it tries to resolve the registry against port 5000 instead of 5001.
-K3d has registry aliases, but `module-manager` is not part of k3d and thus does not know how to properly alias `k3d-kyma-registry.localhost:5001`
+K3d has registry aliases, but `module-manager` is not part of k3d and thus does not know how to properly alias `k3d-kyma-registry.localhost:5001`.

-9. Install modular Kyma on the k3d cluster
+9. Install modular Kyma on the k3d cluster.

     This installs the latest versions of `module-manager` and `lifecycle-manager`.

-    You can use the `--template` flag to deploy the Serverless module manifest from the beginning or apply it using kubectl later.
+    Use the `--template` flag to deploy the Serverless module manifest from the beginning, or apply it using kubectl later.

     ```bash
     kyma alpha deploy --template=./template.yaml
     ```

-    Kyma installation is ready, but no module is activated yet
+    Kyma installation is ready, but the module is not yet activated.

     ```bash
     kubectl get kymas.operator.kyma-project.io -A
     ```

-    The result should look like this:
+    You should get a result similar to the following example:

     ```text
     NAMESPACE    NAME           STATE   AGE
     kcp-system   default-kyma   Ready   71s
     ```

-    Serverless Module is a known module, but not activated
+    Serverless Module is a known module, but not activated.

     ```bash
     kubectl get moduletemplates.operator.kyma-project.io -A
     ```

-    The result should look like this:
+    You should get a result similar to the following example:

     ```text
     NAMESPACE    NAME                  AGE
     kcp-system   moduletemplate-serverless   2m24s
     ```

-10. Give Module Manager permission to install CustomResourceDefinition (CRD) cluster-wide
+10. Give Module Manager permission to install CustomResourceDefinition (CRD) cluster-wide.

     `module-manager` must be able to apply CRDs to install modules.
 In the remote mode (with control-plane managing remote clusters) it gets an administrative kubeconfig, targeting the remote cluster to do so.
-But in the local mode (single-cluster mode), it uses Service Account and does not have permission to create CRDs by default.
+In the local mode (single-cluster mode), it uses Service Account and does not have permission to create CRDs by default.

-    Run the following to make sure the module manager's Service Account becomes an administrative role
+    Run the following to make sure the module manager's Service Account gets an administrative role:

     ```bash
     kubectl edit clusterrole module-manager-manager-role
     ```

-    And add the following element under the `rules` field
+    And add the following element under `rules`:

     ```yaml
     - apiGroups: